Need More Customers? Better Keep Your Existing Ones (Part 2)

 This is the second article of a two-part series on how to acquire and keep your customers for the long haul.
-In this series, we explore why focusing on the post-purchase experience is crucial to improve customer retention and drive customer lifetime value.
+In this series, we explore why focusing on the post-purchase experience is crucial to improving customer retention and driving customer lifetime value.

 In our previous article, we highlighted why instead of focusing on customer acquisition, there is great value in focusing on customer retention instead.

 We also introduced Customer Lifetime Value (CLV) as a metric to use in order to accurately track the net profit you earn from each customer, why CLV is a stronger metric to focus on beyond pure customer acquisition and how to calculate it.